BerkeleyHCI/PolymorphicBlocks/getting-started.md

 If you're using the IDE, once you recompile the block diagram should look like:
 ![Blink diagram with blocks only](docs/ide/ide_blinky_blocks.png)

-As the design is incomplete, it is expected that you will get errors.
+As the design is incomplete, **it is expected that there will be errors**.
 The red ports indicate ports that need to be connected, but aren't.
 We'll fix that next.